 Watering your lawn is also important.
-In many climates, your grass should get most of the water it needs from rain, with only occasional watering to supplement it.
+In many climates, your grass should get most of the water it needs from rain, with only occasional watering to supplement rainfall.
 If you live somewhere drier, you may need to water your lawn more frequently.
-Water your lawn early in the morning or in late afternoon so that the water has time to soak in before evaporating; this will help avoid burning your grass.
+Water your lawn early in the morning or in the late afternoon so the water has time to soak in before evaporating, which helps you avoid burning your grass.

-In the event of a drought, you can conserve water by creating a rain barrel or by saving some of the water you use that might otherwise be poured down the drain.
-As long as the water doesn’t have any chemicals or a lot of salt mixed in, you can use it to water your lawn.
+In the event of a drought, you can conserve water by creating a rain barrel or by saving some of the water you use that might otherwise go down the drain.
+As long as the water doesn’t have any chemicals or a lot of salt mixed in, it’s safe to use on your lawn.

 Seeding thickly and reseeding in the spring, especially if you have thin spots in your lawn, helps maintain a thick, luscious yard.

-Lawn care doesn’t need to be stressful, and a green lawn doesn’t have to be out of reach.
-These tips and tricks can help you get and keep the lawn of your dreams.
+Lawncare doesn’t need to be stressful, and a green lawn doesn’t have to be out of reach.
+If you want to know how to get a green lawn, these tips can help you get and keep the lawn of your dreams.
 With a little work and some patience, even the driest brown lawn can become lush, beautiful, and green.